groboclown/petronia/docs/extensions/api/core.layout.binding.md

 #### `set-visible`

-So, a separate request focus event may be necessary.
+Request to change the window's visibility.
+The layout may minimize or move offscreen or in some other way hide the window from sight.
+Making a window visiblewill actions it to the window's previous visibility setting.
+Following thesuccessful request, the focus should be the same as before setting the visibility.So, a separate request focus event may be necessary.

 ```yaml
   properties: